MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Demos/Demo6_1_RealtimeAssets.md

 -   In the second exercise, you will demonstrate update marketing email settings.

--   In the third exercise, you will demonstrate copy all files over from outbound marketing.

--   In the fourth exercise, you will demonstrate the capabilities of the real-time marketing asset library.
+-   In the third exercise, you will demonstrate the capabilities of the real-time marketing asset library.

 ## What You’ll Need